theislab/LODE/oct_segmentation_app/README.md

-## This repository contains an exmaple notebook to segment and visualize OCT images.
+## This repository contains an example notebook to segment and visualize OCT images.

 Follow below steps to set up the segmentation.